jonnaljunge/recipe/README.md

-# EXAMPLE
+# Guacamole recipe

-This is a description of the project.
+This is an exercise repository.